In this Article

 1. Hot Potato

-This game involves the children standing in a circle with one chosen child on the inside with a ball.
+This is the game your child can play with his friends.
+Ask the children to stand in a circle – one child should stand in the centre of the circle holding a ball.
 The ball is the “hot potato”, and the circle is the “oven.”
-The child has to try and get out of the circle while pushing the ball around with his or her feet.
+The child has to try and get out of the circle while pushing the ball around with his feet.
 The rest of the children have to try and stop the child from getting the ball out, and they too are only allowed to use their feet.
 Pick a different child for the next round.

-One of the best outdoor physical activities for pre-schoolers is hula hooping.
-Place some different coloured hula hoops on the ground very randomly.
+One of the best outdoor physical activities for preschoolers is hula hooping.
+Place some different coloured hula hoops on the ground randomly.
 Then allow the children to gather around to follow instructions such as “hop into the green hoops in groups of four.”

 3. Treasure Hunt

-You will need a small treasure box decorated by the children, and you will also need to find some inexpensive treasures like a few beaded necklaces and small rings, play money and perhaps some candy.
-Hide the treasure box somewhere in the yard and then make some instructions or clues to help the children find the treasure.
+You will need a small treasure box decorated by the children and collect some inexpensive treasures like a few beaded necklaces and small rings, play money and perhaps some candy.
+Hide the treasure box somewhere in the yard then make some instructions or clues to help the children find the treasure.
 The clues or instructions should also be spread about and simple enough for the kids to understand like “Go to the place where the flowers grow” or “Take ten steps to the right from the benches.”
+Kids will definitely enjoy the activity ‘Treasure Hunt’ and even thank you for introducing this activity to you.

 4. Outside Animals

-Line the children up outside and face the direction they will be running in.
-The kids basically need to go to the finish line the same way a particular animal would.
+Ask the children to stand in a line in the garden facing the direction they will be running in.
+Draw a line at some distance – it will be the finish line.
+The kids will need to go to the finish line the same way a particular animal would.
 If you call out “Penguin!” then they will have to race by walking like penguins to the finish line.
-This makes for fun physical activity for 4 year olds.
+This makes for fun physical activity for 4-year-olds.

 5. Blind Trust

 This activity will help your child learn to pay attention to and follow instructions.
 Set up a simple obstacle course like a few hula hoops, cones, skipping ropes and a few small boxes.
-Give them a ball, blindfold them and then guide them around the obstacle course with verbal directions.
+Give him a ball, blindfold him then guide him around the obstacle course with verbal directions.

 Physical Activities for Children (Ages 5 to 8)